LaoQiu-229/Fishing-Arcane-Odyssey/README.md

 ## From rework author

-Yes, I did rework this application, Swarm bait make catch more faster, so the fishing may got effect.
+Yes, I did rework this application.